-Welcome to the second instalment of Czapp’s course on freight.
+Welcome to the third part of Czapp’s course on freight.

 In the first episode we looked at the different ways that cargo can be moved through supply chains around the world.
-Now we will examine the drybulk freight market in more detail.
+In the second, we looked at the different participants in the drybulk freight market.